 Yes, he passed away on Remembrance Day, November 11, 2001 – – how befitting for a veteran.

-And my Mom, who was just a bit superstitious, would often comment on how strange it was that when she moved sometime later into a condo in Ajax, that it happened to be #1101 (eleven-o-one) and that Dad had died on 11/01.
+And Ma, who was just a bit superstitious, would often comment on how strange it was that when she moved sometime later into a condo in Ajax, that it happened to be suite #1101 (eleven-o-one) and that Dad had died on November 2001 (eleven-0-one).

 And on September 26, 2010, Mom was reunited with Dad.